 The HIPPO Syndrome

 HIPPO is an acronym for the ‘Highest Paid Person’s Opinion.'
 It refers to the tendency for the opinions of higher-paid employees to prevail when important decisions are made.
-It also describes the way some companies rely on executive instinct and hunches instead of data during the decision-making process.
+It also describes how some companies rely on executive instincts and hunches instead of data during decision-making.

 While HIPPOs are important when it comes to managing projects and keeping team members on track, it is a mistake to make content creation and dissemination decisions based on the loudest and/or highest-paid voice in the room.
 Although HIPPOS can contribute excellent ideas, content strategies ultimately must be based on quantifiable data.